Izenda7Series/docs/ref/api_tenant.rst

      - Returns the tenant specified by tenant_id.
    * - `GET tenant/activeTenants`_
      - Returns an array of active tenants.
+   * - `GET tenant/allTenantGroups`_

+       .. versionadded:: 3.11.0
+     - Returns an array of all tenant groups.
    * - `GET tenant/allTenants`_
      - Returns an array of all tenants.
    * - `GET tenant/availableCategory/{type}`_